-§ 4.5) to an event which is made up of an odd number of words during BLT32 and CBLT32 data readout.
+Allows to add a 32 bit dummy-word (marked as not valid datum, see § 4.5) to an event which is made up of an odd number of words during BLT32 and CBLT32 data readout.
 In fact some 64 bit CPU's cut off the last 32 bit word of a transferred block if the number of words composing such block is odd, so it is necessary to add a dummy word (which will be then eventually removed via software) in order to avoid data loss.
-It is used in BLT32 and CBLT32 and is
+It is used in BLT32 and CBLT32 and is available in Firmware Rev. 6.02 and later.

-= 1 dummy word added when the number of words is odd.
+- = 0 no dummy word added (default); - = 1 dummy word added when the number of words is odd.